A brief history

 During this period, shows offered classes for small, medium and large dogs and it took the English Pomeranian Club much longer to agree on an appropriate weight range for these incredible dogs.

-The original standard of the Pomeranian breed is dated 1898.
+The original Pomeranian breed standard dates from 1898.

-1909 saw the development of a revised and much improved breed standard.
-A meeting was held at the Pet Dog Show with representatives of all Pomeranian Club contributors.
+A revised and significantly improved breed standard was developed in 1909.
+A meeting was held at the Pet Dog Show with representatives from all the Pomeranian Club’s constituent clubs.

-The reports of this meeting indicate that the 1909 Pomeranian Standard harmoniously embodied the views of all Pom clubs.
+Reports from this meeting indicate that the 1909 Pomeranian standard harmoniously embodied the views of all the Pom clubs.

-Ces clubs comprenaient le Pomeranian Club, le North of England Pomeranian Club, le East Lancashire Pomeranian Club et le Midland Pomeranian Club.
+These clubs included the Pomeranian Club, the North of England Pomeranian Club, the East Lancashire Pomeranian Club, and the Midland Pomeranian Club.

 reference : pomeranian.org – Denise Leo, pomeranian breed expert, of Dochlaggie fame.
 Breeder and exhibitor of Best in Show Supreme, Grand Champion and Champions since 1975.